Family of Imran Khan: Extended family

-Imran's nephew Hassan Niazi headed the Insaf Students Federation, the student wing of the PTI.
+Imran's nephew Hassaan Niazi headed the Insaf Students Federation, the student wing of the PTI.
 He also has many other nephews.
 PTI's Additional General Secretary Saifullah Niazi belongs to the Niazi clan and is a distant relative.
 Pakistani cricket captain Misbah-ul-Haq also belongs to the Niazi tribe in Mianwali and shares blood relations with Imran Khan paternally.

-One of his father's cousins, Sajjad Sarwar Niazi, was a poet and music composer who served as the director of the Peshawar Radio Station, while his daughter Nahid Niazi earned fame as a singer.
+One of Imran's father's cousins, Sajjad Sarwar Niazi, was a poet and music composer who served as the director of the Peshawar Radio Station, while his daughter Nahid Niazi earned fame as a singer.
 Nahid was married to a prominent Bengali music composer Moslehudin, and her sister Najma Niazi was also a popular singer.

 Shaukat Khanum's cousin Mrs. Lt Col. Zaheer-ud-Din, has two sons Lt.
 Col. Muhammad Omer Khan and Muhammad Ali Khan, who is a banker serving as a Vice President in MCB Bank Limited.
 Her grandson, Moin Khan holds a record for traveling from California, America to Lahore, Pakistan on a sports bike.

 Imran's uncle Jahangir's brother-in-law Baqa Jilani also played cricket for India.
 Jilani's nephew, Sherandaz Khan, was a first-class cricketer, and another distant cousin of Imran from the Burki tribe.
 He was also the first bowler to dismiss Imran in first-class cricket.
-The Pakistani economist Shahid Javed Burki is a nephew of Wajid Ali Khan Burki and an extended relative of Imran.
+The Pakistani economist Shahid Javed Burki is an extended relative of Imran.

 Imran Khan is said to be a distant cousin of the British-Pakistani heart surgeon Hasnat Khan, who had a relationship with Lady Diana.
-He is also a cousin of one of Pakistan's leading English-language columnists, Khaled Ahmed, who belongs to the Burki tribe.
 Lawyer and PTI member Hamid Khan is also a relative.

 Imran's great-uncle Khan Salamuddin and many members of Salamuddin's extended family also made a name in cricket.

 Many family relatives of Imran, from both the paternal and maternal sides, have served in the Pakistan Armed Forces.
-Major-General Bilal Omar Khan, who died in the 2009 Rawalpindi mosque attack was from Khan's maternal family.
+Major General Bilal Omar Khan, who died in the 2009 Rawalpindi mosque attack was from Khan's maternal family.
+Major General Sanaullah Khan Niazi was from Imran's paternal family and was assassinated in a roadside blast.
 Another extended relative, General Zahid Ali Akbar Khan, was an engineering officer in the Pakistan Army, director of the nuclear Project-706, and later chairman of the Pakistan Cricket Board.